antiflasher/adaptizer-swift/README.md

 ### 1. Scaled value from the list of explicit break points

-You can give a list of exact values for various screen width and Adapter returns one for the current screen.
+You can give a list of exact values for various screen width, and Adapter returns one for the current screen.

 <br>